What is behind the name Atelier Ludwigsburg-Paris?

 Besides the classroom work outlined above, you will constantly broaden your mind through practice.
 The different destinations offer their own special opportunities for first-hand experience.

-In Ludwigsburg you will take part in two several-day excursions – to Strasbourg and Munich.
-In France you will gain closer insights into everyday production routines at the broadcaster ARTE and also get to know the work of European film promotion at EURIMAGES.
-In Munich you will benefit from a visit to ARRI Postproduktion and ARRI Kino as well as meetings with commissioning editors from the fiction department of the TV channel Bayrischer Rundfunk.
+In Ludwigsburg you will take part in a several-day excursion to Strasbourg.
+There you will gain closer insights into everyday production routines at the broadcaster ARTE and also get to know the work of European film promotion at EURIMAGES.

 - Film festival visits

 During the session in Paris you will attend the short film festival in Clermont-Ferrand and the Cannes International Film Festival.
-A visit to the Berlinale is on the programme for February.
+A visit to the Berlinale is on the programme for February and in March you will get to know the Series Mania festival in Lille.
 At the film festivals you can attend all showings as an accredited trade visitor.
 You can have a peak behind the scenes of the film market and enjoy the many side events and tours.
 In Cannes you will also be able to gain at least two days of work experience in a firm for international sales.
 During the various visits you will constantly increase your knowledge about the organization, offerings and potential of a premier, ‘A’ festival.

 In April up to seven weeks are reserved for an internship with a European film distributor or international sales company.
 In everyday business you will learn how to cope with different challenges and how to reach targets.
 Afterwards you can apply your new knowledge in a written study on the topic of distribution.

 Producing your final short film

 Besides all the theory, the practical planning and production of a short film is essential to the course.
 That is why you will have to think about this project from the very beginning.
 The first steps will be in October.
 Then, little by little, you will continually feed your new-found expertise into the short film project, until the final product is due at the end of the training year.